WendyWAAAAANG/Medical_Image_Segmentation_APP/README.md

 - **FN** represents **false negative** pixels.

 ### Implementation Details
-All experiments are implemented in PyTorch 2.0.1 and trained on a single GeForce GTX 4090 GPU with 24 GB memory.
+All experiments are implemented in PyTorch 2.6 and trained on a single GeForce GTX 4090 GPU with 24 GB memory.
 We use standard back-propagation with the AdamW optimizer and Softmax activation function.
-Training employs a batch size of 16, an initial learning rate of 1e-5, and runs for 30 epochs.
-Total training time varies by dataset size: approximately 20 hours for BraTS 2019, 30 hours for BraTS 2020, and 50 hours for BraTS 2021.
+Training employs a batch size of 16, an initial learning rate of 1e-5, and runs for 20 epochs.
+Total training time varies by dataset size: approximately 20 hours for BraTS 2020.

 ### Experiment Results